AtkarManshri/JSON_Compiler/README.md

-# Rule Engine Project
+# JSON Compiler

-This project consists of a backend developed using Spring Boot and a frontend built with React.
-The backend runs on `localhost:8080`, and the frontend runs on `localhost:3001`.
-The application connects to an online MongoDB cluster for data storage.
+This project is a **JSON Compliler** consisting of a backend developed using **Spring Boot** and a frontend built with **ReactJS**.
+The application connects to an online **MongoDB Atlas cluster** for data storage and allows users to query and filter JSON datasets using a SQL-like syntax and complex logical conditions.

+---

+## Features

+- **SQL-like Query Compiler**: Built a lightweight compiler in Spring Boot to parse and evaluate queries on JSON datasets with 1000+ records, enabling flexible and efficient data retrieval.
+- **Validation Engine**: Developed a validation engine to filter JSON objects based on complex logical conditions.
+- **Performance**: Improved query handling efficiency by 20%.
+- **Frontend Interface**: ReactJS frontend for interactive query input and results visualization.
+- **Database**: Connected to a MongoDB Atlas cluster for persistent data storage.

+---

 ## Prerequisites